MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/technician-flow.md

 Headings are driven by article context. -->

 Once all of the configurations for Windows Autopilot for pre-provisioned deployment have been completed on the Intune and Azure AD side, the next step is to start the Autopilot process.
 This step is known as the technician flow.
-To start the technician flow, follow the below steps:
+To start the technician flow, follow these steps:

 1. Select a device that is part of the device group created in the previous **Create a device group** step.